DixT-180/HDFS-HIVE-SPARK-AIRFLOW/README.md

 ## Setup ssh connection for airflow to submit spark-jobs using ssh connection

 I used SSHOperator cause spark-submit operator for some reason isn't working as it should be.

+The custom spark-master image 'custom-spark-master:3.5.5' image used here has already been configured with ssh package with followinf credentials.

 In airflow ui: